Blood test

 A low level of cholinesterase in the blood may be due to three main reasons:

-• A possible insecticide poisoning: Organophosphorus pesticides (parathion, sarin, tetraethyl pyrophosphate, etc.) and carbamates cause a decrease in cholinesterase serum level.
+• Possible insecticide poisoning: Organophosphorus pesticides (e.g., parathion, sarin, tetraethyl pyrophosphate) and carbamates can cause a decrease in serum cholinesterase levels.

-• In a perioperative management prior to anesthesia: The cholinesterase test is performed to detect a genetic disorder that may be dangerous in surgery after the application of a muscle relaxant called Succinylcholine (suxamethonium).
+• Perioperative management prior to anesthesia: The cholinesterase test is used to detect a genetic disorder that can be dangerous during surgery when muscle relaxants like succinylcholine (suxamethonium) are administered.

 A low cholinesterase blood level means: